JereKuusela/valheim-infinity_hammer/publish/README.md

 - v1.1.0:
 	- Size is no longer shown for objects that don't support changing it.
+	- Messages now have a high priority (fixes scaling messages lagging behind).
 	- Slightly better support when selecting pieces from the build window.
 	- Creator is now properly set for copied objects (unless "No Creator" is on).
 	- Auto rotate setting renamed to Copy rotation.
+	- Added new setting to overwrite the health of built and repaired objects.
+	- Added no stamina and durability cost to also affect repairing.
+	- Added new setting to change repair range.
+	- Added new setting to repair anything.
+	- Added support for non-uniform scaling with hammer_scale command.

 - v1.0.0:
 	- Initial release